unmojang/drasl/README.md

 ## API

-Drasl has its own API for managing users and invitations.
+Drasl has its own API for managing users and invitations, but consider it in a beta state. v1 of this API is likely to be deprecated quickly.
 Documentation is [here](https://doc.drasl.unmojang.org).

 Drasl implements the Mojang API, documented here on [wiki.vg](https://wiki.vg):